shantanu404/shaker/README.md

 - `expected` directory contains the expected results for the respective test cases in `inputs` directory.

-- The `checker` is used as the build system.
+- The `shaker` is used as the build system.
 It is a python3 script.

 - `.editorconfig` file is for editorconfig plugin.
 Go [here](http://editorconfig.org/) for more info.